Support for Community Groups

 There is wide range of support for community groups in Thame – from grant funding to facility hire, and plenty of promotional opportunities.
 The links on this page will direct you to more information about the support options available to your community group or organisation.

-Local groups and organisations who work and operate for the benefit of Thame and its residents could be eligible for a grant of up to £2,400 from the Town Council.
+Local groups and organisations who work and operate for the benefit of Thame and its residents could be eligible for a grant of up to £2,100 from the Town Council.
 The annual grant scheme aims to fund projects that address the needs, aspirations and issues of the people in our community.
 It supports initiatives that develop skills, improve health, revitalise the local environment and enable people to become more active citizens.
-Applications are open from the end of March to the beginning of May – click here to find out if you are eligible and how to apply.
+Applications are open from the end of March to the beginning of May.
+Find out if you’re eligible for a Town Council grant and how to apply.

 Information about other funding that we are aware of can be found at the bottom of this page.

 The Town Council is pleased to offer a range of opportunities to help Community Groups promote themselves and their activities.
 The Town Council’s website offers free listings in our Community Directory, opportunities listings and events calendar.
 We also offer opportunities to promote yourself at our Christmas Lights Switch-On event or around the town at town entrances, on banners and feather flags.
-You can also hold a stall at many other town events – click here to find out more information on all the opportunities listed here.
-Please note that prior permission must be obtained, to meet the Terms & Conditions and contained in our Application Form.
+You can also hold a stall at many other town events – find out about all promotional opportunities in Thame.
+Please note that prior permission must be obtained, to meet the Terms & Conditions as part of the Application Form.

 The Town Council offers two rooms for hire in the Town Hall, as well as external electricity points, football pitches & changing rooms, and a number of open spaces around the town suitable for community events, festivals and activities.
 Thame Equipment Bank offers a wide range of equipment for hire, from gazebos to tables & chairs, which can be hired by any community group, individual or business subject to following the hire procedure.
-Click here to read more about these hire options and for a list of all the room & facilities hire options in Thame.
+View a list of the room & facilities hire options in Thame.

 Other Useful Resources & Support